lighthouse-labs/gitbook-node-chat-tutorial/content/part1/final-css.md

 <br>
 <br>

-I'm intentionally leaving a LOT of white space here in case you didn't mean to see the spoiler.
+I'm intentionally leaving a **lot** of space here in case you didn't mean to see the spoiler.

 <br>
 <br>